Searching for Privacy Risks in LLM Agents via Simulation: Searching for Risks and Mitigation

-Effective attacks are context-dependent, and it is challenging to predict which ones might pose significant risks without conducting simulations.
+Effective attacks are context-dependent, and it is challenging to predict which ones might pose more significant risks than others without simulations.
 Our preliminary experiments show that generating a wide range of diverse strategies and testing all of them is neither effective nor efficient, as the strategy design receives no feedback from the simulation outcomes.
-Therefore, a natural idea is to leverage an LLM as an optimizer $\mathcal{F}$ to reflect on previous strategies and trajectories to develop new strategies (rewriting the instruction for the data recipient) that might lead to more severe privacy leakage.
-The effectiveness of reflection-based approaches \citep{yang2023large, agrawal2025gepa} stems from the LLM's ability to analyze failed attack attempts, understand defensive weaknesses, and amplify successful strategies.
-In our setting, the rich conversational trajectories between attackers and defenders provide crucial feedback signals.
-We outline our algorithm and describe the design choices incrementally below (with detailed algorithm \ref{alg:attack_search} in the Appendix):
+Therefore, a natural idea is to leverage an LLM as an optimizer $\mathcal{F}$ to reflect on previous strategies and trajectories to develop new strategies (rewriting the instruction for the data recipient).
+The effectiveness of reflection-based approaches \citep{yang2023large, agrawal2025gepa} stems from the LLM's ability to analyze failed attack attempts, understand defensive weaknesses, and amplify successful signals.